Trading Education

 Descending Triangle pattern detected on BTC/USDT 1-minute chart on KuCoin

-Descending Triangle - BTC/USDT 1min
+Descending triangle - BTC/USDT 1min

 KuCoinBearish Bias